GregoireHENRY/chart/README.md

 release
 ```

-By default it compile in debug mode for linux.
+By default it compiles in debug mode for linux.